brandipessman/Vibratory_Noise/README.md

 ## Why:

-> > Animals distribute themselves within habitats based on a variety of environmental conditions, including those impacted by urbanization.
-Suspected global declines in urban arthropod biodiversity have required that we examine how urban conditions affect the distribution of this ecologically important group.
-Traffic impacts and road presence likely introduce vibrations to the ground that could disrupt vibratory information acquisition, potentially leading urban spiders to adjust their location to minimize noise impacts.
-The use of vibratory information is widespread among many urban-dwelling arthropods, and future research is needed to determine if vibratory noise could play a role in the global decline of urban arthropod biodiversity.
+> > Vibratory noise is an understudied human disturbance.
+Like airborne acoustic noise, it has the potential to overlap spectrally, spatially, and temporally with animal communication and foraging signals/cues.
+This gap in research is concerning because the use of vibratory information is ubiquitous across ecologically critical arthropods.
+We stress the importance of understanding how vibratory noise (and any environmental disturbance) varies across the microhabitat and season of the study organism to identify potential overlaps.
+Our research showed that vibratory noise is as widespread and persistent as airborne acoustic noise, and we urge the study of its impact across vibrationally-orienting animals, particularly arthropods.
+Further research is vital to determine the role vibratory noise may play in the disappearance of arthropods and their essential ecosystem services from urban spaces.

 ## How: